kengbailey/searxng-mcp/README.md

 # Or using docker-compose (recommended)
 # Be sure to edit docker compose w/ your Searxng host
-docker-compose up -d
+docker-compose run -e SEARXNG_HOST=http://your-host:8080 searxng-mcp
 ```
 The server will be available at `http://localhost:3090`

 NOTE!
-If you don't have an existing SearxNG instance: [setup-searxng-and-mcp-server.md](/doc/setup-searxng-and-mcp-server.md)
+If you don't have an existing SearxNG instance, you can use the [setup-searxng-and-mcp-server.md](/doc/setup-searxng-and-mcp-server.md) doc.
+It has full instructions on setting up both SearxNG and the MCP server with Docker.

 ### Use with Claude Desktop: